 It is quite a hike up a very steep hill to see the Birds of prey show but the walk was worth it to see the birds flying around and the best view from the park.
 They also have an exotic bird show here later in the day.

-There’s a really good variety of animals and lots of walk in enclosures.
-All animals seemed pretty well housed and happy.
+There’s a really good variety of animals and lots of walk-in enclosures.
+All the animals seemed pretty well housed and happy.
 We have macaws (large parrots) at home so we spent a long time, twice, in the exotic bird section.
 There were birds there we’d never seen before.
-Some were clearly ex pets as there were a few Cockatoos keen for a chat.
+Some were clearly ex-pets as there were a few Cockatoos keen for a chat.
 The area for the birds was very pretty and it certainly felt exotic.

 Our final show for the day was the Parrot show.
 This was highly entertaining and I felt perhaps that it could have been a bit longer as it didn’t seem to last very long.
 They had a lot of birds that I’m sure they could have used more.

 You have the opportunity to purchase a photo of yourself, or family, with some Macaws from when you first arrived.
 Jamie’s was super cute so we couldn’t resist.
 Even if we could just take a photo of him at home with our own birds!

 We spent a lot more time at Palmitos than we were expecting to and we didn’t quite fit everything in.
 There’s so much more to discover than what I have talked about above.
 If you are heading to Gran Canaria then I highly recommend a visit.
 Should you have no plans to visit then I think it’s perhaps time to make some plans.

 If you liked my review please comment, share or follow us over on social media.
 You can also pin my post for later over at Pinterest by clicking on the image below.
 For more days out ideas in Gran Canaria please read – Top 12 things to do with Kids in Gran Canaria.